codesurfers/codesurfers.github.io/content/links.md

 ### Web

 Learning how to make webpages is a handy skill to have.
-It doesn't take very long to gain an understanding of the basics of HTML/CSS.
+It doesn't take very long to gain an understanding of the basics.

 - [CSS Positioning](http://alistapart.com/article/css-positioning-101)
 - [CSS Floats](http://alistapart.com/article/css-floats-101)